-Goal setting in your eyecare practice is an important part of making improvements and tracking your progress over time.
+Goal setting in your eyecare practice is an integral part of making improvements and tracking your progress over time.
 How many times have you set goals or resolutions, but right after you write them down you forget about it and don't put in more than a week's worth of effort towards achieving them?
 It happens to everyone.

 Today we want to walk you through a few steps that are important in order to set realistic, attainable, and motivating goals for your practice.
 We're not going to let you put your goals on a post it note, filed away in your desk drawer to forget about!

-4 Steps for Meeting Your Eyecare Practice Goals in 2016
+4 Steps for Achieving Eyecare Practice Goals

 Set goals that motivate you.

 Whatever goals you set for you and your staff, make sure they are important to you, and that you'll feel achievement once your goals are met.
-Having little to no interest in the outcome of the goals won't put you in the position of being successful.
+Having no interest in the outcome of the goals won't put you in the position of being successful.
 For example, setting goals related to profits in your practice is likely going to be a big motivator for someone who owns a practice.

 Use the SMART method.